 In 2011, the U.S. Food and Drug Administration (FDA) approved a new drug for the treatment of lupus-the first in more than 50 years [31].
 The medication, belimumab, is a human monoclonal antibody that inhibits B-lymphocyte stimulator and acts to suppress abnormal B cells.
-In clinical studies, belimumab was more effective in lessening disease activity than placebo in patients with mildto-moderate forms of the disease, although more research is necessary to determine if the drug is effective in patients with African American heritage and in patients with severe manifestations.
-The drug is been approved to treat patients with active, autoantibody-positive lupus who are receiving standard therapy [31].
+In clinical studies, belimumab was more effective in lessening disease activity than placebo in patients with mild-to-moderate forms of the disease, although more research is necessary to determine if the drug is effective in patients with African American heritage and in patients with severe manifestations.
+The drug has been approved to treat patients with active, autoantibody-positive lupus who are receiving standard therapy [13; 31].
 It is administered via an intravenous infusion, and infusion reactions may occur.
 This can be prevented in most cases with pretreatment with an antihistamine.
 Other possible side effects of belimumab use include fever, diarrhea, and nausea [31].
-Two observational studies-one conducted in the United States and one conducted in Canadafound that patients with lupus who received eight or more infusions of belimumab plus standard of care for up to 24 months demonstrated improvements in disease severity and laboratory values.
+Two observational studies-one conducted in the United States and one conducted in Canada-found that patients with lupus who received eight or more infusions of belimumab plus standard of care for up to 24 months demonstrated improvements in disease severity and laboratory values.
 The patients also showed a reduced use of oral steroids and a reduced use of healthcare resources as early as six months from the start of belimumab therapy [32; 33].
-In 2019, belimumab was approved for pediatric patients 5 years of age or older [54].
+In 2019, belimumab was approved by the FDA for pediatric patients 5 years of age or older [54].
+Additionally, in 2020, belimumab received approval for use in lupus nephritis [57].